devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 A **Complete Identifier** consists of an **Account Name**, a **Account Number** and a **Collision Hash**.

 ```
-Alice#662.5607528730;
+Jonathan#100.5876958390;
 ```

 **Part** | **Example** | **Description**
 --- | --- | ---
-Account Name | Alice | Human readable account name Account Number | #662 | Number separating accounts with the same name in different blocks.
+Account Name | Jonathan | Human readable account name Account Number | #100 | Number separating accounts with the same name in different blocks.
-Collision Hash | .5607528730 | Number separating accounts with the same name in the same block.
+Collision Hash | .5876958390 | Number separating accounts with the same name in the same block.

 #### Account Name